Chicken Meatball Dim Sum

 To make dim sum: Lay out an egg white pancake.
 Add some of the chicken meatball filling.
 Fold the pancake around the filling and tie the opening with the softened cilantro.
 Trim the top of the dumpling.
 Put the dumplings into a steamer, and cook for about 5 to 10 minutes.

 Egg white sauce: heat the water and add the egg white, stirring vigorously, add 1 tablespoon flour and season with salt.

 Garnish the dumplings with ground dried Virginia ham or crumbled hard-boiled egg yolk mixed with kosher salt and some egg white sauce.

-Recipe courtesy The Oriental Pearl
+Recipe courtesy of The Oriental Pearl